benkehoe/file-transformer/README.md

-# file_transformer
+# file-transformer
+## Helping you turn one file into another

-A utility function for creating Python scripts that expect to turn one file into another, or use stdin/stdout as part of a pipeline.
+Utility functions for creating Python scripts that expect to turn one file into another, or use stdin/stdout as part of a pipeline.
 The basic arguments allow the program to be called in the following ways: